jmalaverri/metafactsGenerator/README.md

 This work can only exist thanks to the other sources and efforts publicaly available.
 In particular, we would like to thank:
 * The creators of YAGO, DBpedia, and Wikidata.
 Thank you for providing to the research community such a wonderful base and for making your work available for free.
 * The creators of AMIE+ [rules](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/amie/).
-Thank you for the tool and detail information you made publicly available.
+Thank you for the tool, files, and detailed information you made publicly available.

 * Thanks to all people working to maintain the endpoints to query YAGO, DBpedia, and Wikidata.